 Purchasing a headstone can be expensive.
-Set a budget before you visit a monument dealer.
-The average cost of a headstone is between $1,500 and $2,000.
-Determine if your loved one set aside an amount for a tombstone in his prepaid funeral plan.
+Set a budget before you go to a monument provider.
+The headstone can cost between $1,500 and $2,000 on the average.
+Determine if your deceased loved one had set aside an amount for a tombstone in his prepaid funeral plan.

-STEP 4: FAMILIARIZE YOURSELF WITH HEADSTONE MATERIALS AND DESIGN
+STEP 4: GET YOURSELF FAMILIAR WITH HEADSTONE DESIGN AND MATERIALS

-Walk-through cemeteries to get an idea of the size, shapes, design, and materials of headstoned.
-Browse the internet to get a better idea of what kind of headstone you want.
+Walk-through cemeteries to be able to get an idea of the size, shapes, design, and materials of headstones.
+Browse the internet to get a better understanding of what kind of headstone you need.
 Take some photos or print photos from the internet to show to the cemetery and monument dealer.

-STEP 5: DECIDE ON THE TYPE OF HEADSTONE YOU WANT
+STEP 5: DECIDE ON THE KIND HEADSTONE YOU NEED

-There are different types of headstones, including upright, flat, raised-top flat, and kerbed.
-Decide the type of gravestone to order from the headstone supplier, depending on the cemetery requirement and your budget.
+There are different types of headstones, including upright, flat, raised-top flat, or

 STEP 6: SELECT THE HEADSTONE MATERIAL

-The material you should select must be durable to last a long time.
-You can choose granite for durability, adaptability, and price.
-Granite is generally on the lower end of the price scale, and it comes in many colors.
+Select a material that is durable and can last a long time.
+You can go for granite for price, durability, and adaptability.
+Granite is usually the price scale, and it has different colors.

-Avoid using limestones because it will easily weather over time, and it may affect the readability of the inscriptions on the stone.
+Avoid using limestones because it will easily weather over time, and it affects the readability of the inscriptions on the stone.